zqfang/haplomap/README.md

 ![Haplomap](https://github.com/zqfang/haplomap/workflows/Haplomap/badge.svg)
 Haplotype-based computational genetic mapping

 Haplomap is a successor project of HBCGM, as development on the latter was last continued in 2010.
-Haplomap has been adopted as a replacement for the original HBCGM.
+Haplomap has been adopted as a replacement for the original HBCGM (The maximal haplotype construction method developed by David Dill at Stanford).

 see the [CHANGELOG](./haplomap/CHANGELOG.md) to see what's new.